Midnight Sun and Arctic Foxes

 - Personal equipment and clothing

-We meet at our office in Aðalstræti 17 (downtown main street) at 3pm for a briefing, where we will answer any questions and make final preparations.
-We depart from the harbour in Ísafjörður on our passenger ferry Bjarnarnes at 5pm.
+We meet at our office in Aðalstræti 17 (downtown main street) at 7am for a briefing, where we will answer any questions and make final preparations.
+We depart from the harbour in Ísafjörður on our passenger ferry Bjarmi at 8am.
 The destination is our renovated farmhouse Kvíar which stands on the shore between the fjords of Veiðleysufjörður and Lónafjörður.
 The journey takes around an hour.

 En route there is a very good chance that we’ll see humpback whales.